-May you know yourself and live your dreams
+May we know ourselves and live our dreams

 I am delighted that my passions are my livelihood through AbunDance Healing Arts and am committed to a life of learning, growing, and sharing these healing gifts with my community.